CreativeInquiry/terrapattern-website/content/press.md

 "<a href="http://derstandard.at/2000038224414/Maechtiger-als-Google-Maps-Mit-Terrapattern-die-Welt-erkunden">Neuronales Netz: Mit Terrapattern die Welt erkunden</a>". <em>Der Standard</em>, 6/4/2016. [<a href="/pdf/derstandard_20160604.pdf">PDF</a>]<br />

 Pluta, Werner. "<a href="http://www.golem.de/news/bildersuche-terrapattern-erkennt-strukturen-auf-satellitenbildern-1606-121317.html">Terrapattern erkennt Strukturen auf Satellitenbildern</a>". <em>Golem.de</em>, 6/6/2016. [<a href="/pdf/golem_20160606.pdf">PDF</a>]<br />

+Reese, Hope. "<a href="http://www.techrepublic.com/article/google-maps-meets-ai-carnegie-mellons-terrapattern-can-find-and-map-every-pool-in-new-york-city/">Google Maps meets AI: Carnegie Mellon's Terrapattern can find and map every pool in New York City</a>". <em>TechRepublic</em>, 6/8/2016. [<a href="/pdf/techrepublic_20160608.pdf">PDF</a>]<br />

 Singleton, Micah. "<a href="http://www.theverge.com/2016/5/27/11796786/errapattern-visual-search-engine-satellite-maps">Terrapattern is the first open-access visual search engine for satellite maps</a>". <em>The Verge</em>, 5/27/2016. [<a href="/pdf/the_verge_20160527.pdf">PDF</a>]<br />